Power System Dispatch with Marginal Degradation Cost of Battery Storage: Introduction

 This paper is organized as follows.
 Section II introduces the generic power system dispatch problem.
-Section III presents battery storage degradation models.
-Section IV proposes the defines degradation-constrained dispatch and long-term optimization problem and derives the intertemporal optimality condition.
-Section V derives the optimal degradation cost of storage based on the optimal storage usage and presents a backward algorithm.
-Section VI is a case study of microgrid economic dispatch, in which the evolution of the optimal unit degradation costs is presented, and the results of the proposed and existing methods are compared.
-Section VII draws the conclusion.
+Section III defines degradation-constrained dispatch and long-term optimization problem.
+Section IV derives the optimal degradation cost of storage based on the optimal storage usage (Theorem \ref{theorem1} and presents the evolution of the degradation cost (Corollary \ref{corollary1}) as well as a backward algorithm.
+Section V is a case study of microgrid economic dispatch, in which the evolution of the optimal unit degradation costs is presented, and the results of the proposed and existing methods are compared.
+Section VI draws the conclusion.